ronakal/azure-finetuning-notebooks/README1.md

-Build and deploy a question and answer copilot in Azure AI Studio
+Build and deploy a question and answer copilot in Azure AI Studio  (not related to finetuning,just saving a training)

 On the home page, select + Create a resource.From the search bar, search for and select Azure AI Search.